 WATCH: Antiques Road Trip's biggest ever sale

-Speaking to Stylist earlier this year, Izzie explained: "I do sometimes get older men presuming that I don't know anything.
+Speaking to Stylist in 2020, Izzie explained: "I do sometimes get older men presuming that I don't know anything.
 It's just a matter of overcoming their pre-conceived ideas, winning them round and gaining their confidence."